cloudposse/.github/README.md

 1. It can contain special org-level files that provide functionality for our organization on GitHub.
 These files include:
     - [`profile/README.md`](profile/README.md)
 2. It can also act as a source for defaults of some repo-level files that might be found in a new GitHub repo's `.github` folder.
-   In the event that a new repo is initialized without these files, the repo will behave on github.com as those the default copies of these files were present in the repo.
+   In the event that a new repo is initialized without these files, the repo will behave on github.com as if the default copies of these files were present in the repo.
    These files include:
     - [`.github/CODEOWNERS`](.github/CODEOWNERS)
     - [`FUNDING.yml`](FUNDING.yml)